trvadams/ppmFixer/README.md

 To install the required packages, I recommend the use of miniconda: https://docs.conda.io/projects/miniconda/en/latest/

-Once miniconda is installed and activated, use the following commands to install the needed packages:
+Once miniconda is installed and activated, use the following commands to install the required packages:
 ```
 conda install numpy
 conda install pandas